awmckinley/config/modules/net.file/README.md

-# File Transfer & Sync
+# File Transfer

-Software for file transfer and synchronization.
+Applications for transferring and synchronizing files over networks and protocols.